-The first thing we need to do when comparing a Trane Versus a Carrier is to make sure we are comparing similar models with similar features.
+Trane Versus Carrier Air Conditioners - The first thing we need to do when comparing a Trane Versus a Carrier is to make sure we are comparing similar models with similar features.
 Each manufacturer makes various models from a builder’s grade unit which is usually the HVAC manufacturer’s cheapest model all the way up to the unit that has bells and whistles and some of these have bells and whistles for the bells and whistles.
 You simply want to make sure you are comparing apples to apples and not an apple to an orange.

-You already know that inadequate ventilation in the home can lead to mold, mildew, and poor indoor airflow.
+Prevent Poor Ventilation in the Home - You already know that inadequate ventilation in the home can lead to mold, mildew, and poor indoor airflow.
 This, in turn, can trap pollutants indoors, leading to allergies and other, more serious health risks.
 So what can you do to prevent this?
-Fortunately, you have several options, including energy efficient ones.
-Here are some of them.
+Fortunately, you have several options, including energy-efficient ones.
+Here are some of them. (more…)

-There are some hot water and cold water coils which are not fixed into the air handler but downstream in the ductwork.
-There are also some gas and electric duct heaters which are mounted in the ductwork and completely reliant on the air handler for air flow.
-These systems will also be covered and hopefully this article will offer you a comprehensive look at the air handler, all its parts, and how it functions.
+There are some hot water and cold water coils which are not fixed in the air handler.
+They are downstream in the ductwork.
+There are also some gas and electric duct heaters which are mounted in the ductwork.
+The are completely reliant on the air handler for air flow.
+These systems will also be covered.
+Hopefully, this article will offer you a comprehensive look at the air handler, all its parts, and how it functions. (more…)

 The next thing we need to do when comparing HVAC equipment is to look at the HVAC contractor installing the equipment.
 If you get a lousy installer or contractor forget about name brand because the HVAC system WILL NOT FUNCTION PROPERLY if it is not installed properly.
-Also the unit will not have the same life expectancy, will fail prematurely and will need to be replaced sooner than if the HVAC equipment is installed properly in the first place.
-Out of any advice about air conditioning and heating equipment that someone can give you this is probably the most important part.
+Also, the unit will not have the same life expectancy, will fail prematurely and will need to be replaced sooner than if the HVAC equipment is installed properly in the first place.
+Out of any buyers advice about air conditioning and heating equipment that someone can give you this is probably the most important part.